Half-brother of North Korea leader Kim Jong Un dies suddenly: report

 Police said they were investigating the cause of death of Kim Jong Nam after he fell ill at the airport in Kuala Lumpur, according to the news agency.

 Kim Jong Nam and Kim Jong Un share a father in former North Korean leader Kim Jong Il, who died in 2011.
-But the pair have different mothers, according to Reuters.
+But the pair have different mothers.

+Details remained unclear.
+South Korean officials said it appears he did not die of natural causes.

+Unification Ministry spokesman Jeong Joon-hee told a news briefing on Wednesday that the South Korean government believed Kim Jong Nam was murdered, according to Reuters.

 Believed to be in his 40s, Kim Jong Nam is believed to have fallen out of favor with the regime in 2001 after he was caught trying to enter Japan under a fake passport, saying he wanted to enter Tokyo Disneyland.